-9) Defining Your Own Success: Breastfeeding After Breast Reduction Surgery by Diana West
+Best for Reduction and Surgery: Defining Your Own Success: Breastfeeding After Breast Reduction Surgery by Diana West

-Find it at your local library
+Buy on Amazon for $88 or Find it at your local library

 If you have had breast reduction surgery and are thinking about breastfeeding – this is the book for you.
-This book offers advice and support to women who want to bf after having their breasts surgically altered in any way (reduction, augmentation etc.).
+This book offers advice and support to women who want to breastfeed after having their breasts surgically altered in any way (reduction, augmentation etc.).

-10) Lactivate: A User’s Guide to Breastfeeding by Jill Krause
+Most Straight Forward Breastfeeding Book: Lactivate: A User’s Guide to Breastfeeding by Jill Krause